Pool Safety Inspections in Brisbane

 In 2008, a comprehensive review touching on all existent Queensland pool safety laws was undertaken by the Queensland government through a review committee.
-It is this committee that recommended in its report that a pool safety standard be introduced and a pool safety council to be setup.
-This was the genesis of pool inspections in Brisbane.
+It is this committee that recommended in its report that a pool safety standard be introduced and a pool safety council to be set up.
+This was the genesis of pool safety inspections in Brisbane.

 The Classification of Swimming Pools to be inspected

 The regulation covers the following types of swimming pools and requires that they undergo the inspection to assess their compliance with the safety standard.